How Long is an Average Furnace Life?

 • Clicking: Clicking noises often mean your igniter or flame sensor needs repairs.
 Fortunately, this noise is not uncommon and can often be repaired during a standard furnace repair.

-How to Extend the Your Furnace Life Span
+How to Extend Your Furnace’s Life Span

 • Ductwork with leaks and cracks